bleyerj/dolfinx_materials/demos/jax/elastoplasticity/plane_elastoplasticity.md

 plt.show()
 ```

 We report below the evolution of the number of Newton iterations for each load step.
 We can see that in the first iterations, convergence is reached in 1 iteration only, corresponding to the elastic stage.
-The number of iterations then increases, the final stages corresponding to the plastic collapse needing around 10 iterations to converge.
+The number of iterations then increases during the plastic stage.

 ```{code-cell} ipython3
 plt.bar(np.arange(N + 1), nit, color="C2")